gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   derived types.

   In the example used in the previous section, there was clearly a violation of type consistency.
-The overriding primitive Adjust_Speed in package Speed2 removes the functionality of the overridden primitive and thus doesn't respect the consistency principle.
+The overriding primitive *Adjust_Speed* in package *Speed2* removes the functionality of the overridden primitive and thus doesn't respect the consistency principle.
-  Gnattest has a special option to run overridden parent tests against objects of the type which have overriding primitives:
+  *Gnattest* has a special option to run overridden parent tests against objects of the type which have overriding primitives:

     ::

         $ gnattest --harness-dir=driver --validate-type-extensions -Ptagged_rec.gpr
         $ cd obj/driver
-        $ gnatmake -Ptest_driver
+        $ gprbuild -Ptest_driver
         $ test_runner

-  While all the tests pass by themselves, the parent test for Adjust_Speed fails against objects of the derived type.
+  While all the tests pass by themselves, the parent test for *Adjust_Speed* fails against objects of the derived type.

-  Non-overridden tests are already inherited for derived test types, so the ``--validate-type-extensions`` enables the application of overriden tests to objects of derived types.
+  Non-overridden tests are already inherited for derived test types, so the ``--validate-type-extensions`` enables the application of overridden tests to objects of derived types.

   .. _Testing_with_Contracts: